RetroHoboSpot/MOTD-Helldivers2/README.md

 Democracy!

-Ever logged into your NIX and thought dam I need more Democracy!
+Ever thought dam I need more Democracy!

 well me too!  so I smash some junk together to make it happen.
-I used AI and a mix of Reddit post too get something that works,

 **first time using Github but I thought i should write this down somewhere!**